Shilla-crypto/Simple-BMI-calculator/README.md

 Hi, everybody, I'm Shilla.
 15 yo.
 Just started learning python, and decided to make a simple BMI calculator.
 THIS IS WHAT I MADE FOR THE FIRST DAY OF LEARNING PYTHON.
-You are free to use it however way you want to XD
+You are free to use it however way you want to XD.
 Note: Run the file on Terminal or Pycharm